hydroper-jet/lang/spec/1.0/source/src/packages.md

 package {}
 ```

-## Redirect Packages
+## Use Packages

-Directives of the form **public use q.\*;** contribute a redirect package to a package.
-Redirect packages are used in name resolution to resolve to names from another package.
+Directives of the form **use package q.\*;** contribute an use package to a package.
+Use packages are used in name resolution to resolve to names from another package.

 ```
-package a1.n1 { public use o1.n1.* }
+package a1.n1 { use package o1.n1.* }
 ```

 ## Subpackages